-In the Peruvian corporate environment, compliance with corporate obligations is not just an administrative formality, but a fundamental pillar for ensuring the legality, sustainability, and transparency of business operations.
-However, many organizations-especially those that are expanding or have complex structures-underestimate the legal implications of omitting or postponing these responsibilities.
+In Peru, compliance with corporate obligations is not just an administrative formality but a fundamental pillar for ensuring the legality, sustainability, and transparency of business operations.
+Conversely, many organizations, especially those expanding or with complex structures, underestimate the legal implications of omitting or postponing these responsibilities.

-Corporate obligations are the legal duties that companies incorporated in Peru must comply with in accordance with the General Companies Law (Law No. 26887) and other applicable regulations.
+Corporate obligations are the legal duties established in Peru under the General Companies Law (Law No. 26887) and other relevant regulations.
 These include, among others:

 - Calling and holding general shareholders’ meetings.